rust-lang/rust/text/0000-checkpoints.md

 - The standard library and other core ecosystem crates have been updated to use the new features as appropriate.
 - A new edition of the Rust Cookbook has been prepared, providing an updated set of guidance for which crates to use for various tasks.

-The precise list of elements going into a epoch is expected to evolve over time, as the Rust project and ecosystem grow.
+The precise list of elements going into an epoch is expected to evolve over time, as the Rust project and ecosystem grow.

 Sometimes a feature we want to make available in a new epoch would require backwards-incompatible changes, like introducing a new keyword.
 In that case, the feature is only available by explicitly opting in to the new epoch.
-Each **crate** can declare a epoch in its `Cargo.toml` like `epoch = "2019"`; otherwise it is assumed to have epoch 2015, coinciding with Rust 1.0.
+Each **crate** can declare an epoch in its `Cargo.toml` like `epoch = "2019"`; otherwise it is assumed to have epoch 2015, coinciding with Rust 1.0.
 Thus, new epochs are *opt in*, and the dependencies of a crate may use older or newer epochs than the crate